Annexes are part of homes that often offer spacious living quarters and the opportunity for extended family or guests to have their own private space.

 Should you buy or build an annexe?

-Whether you should buy or build an annexe first and foremost depends on the deal in place and whether the deal is seen as profitable or with the money invested.
-This includes the relative cost involved relative to the value.
+Whether you should buy or build an annexe depends on whether it is profitable with the money invested.
+This includes the relative cost involved relative to the value added to the property.

 This will vary based on your individual situation so consider your options carefully.
 However, a secondary factor is the inflation rate at the time which is dependent on the general rules for buying a house.